-Backing up on a steep uphill:
+Backing up on a steep uphill

 When backing up the vehicle up a hill, the distance guide lines and the vehicle width guide lines are shown closer than the actual distance.
-Note that any object on the hill is further than it appears on the monitor.
+Note that any object on the hill is further than it appears on the monitor the distance guide lines and the vehicle width guide lines are shown further than the actual distance.
+Note that any object on the hill is closer than it appears on the monitor.

-4-20 Center display, heater, air conditioner, audio, phone and voice recognition systems
+4-26 Center display, heater, air conditioner, audio, phone and voice recognition systems